yujunmjiang/dvia-2019/1.mapping-time/date-1/README.md

 #### Revised Design
 ![illustrative images](./date-1-revised-1.png)

 In the revised design, I used different hues in the big rectangle to convey four seasons.
 The small rectangles are matched with each day in one week as a cycle.
-Each day has been devided into a.m. and p.m. by two colors
+Each day has been devided into a.m. and p.m. by two colors.

 ![illustrative images](./date-1-revised-2.png)